polar-app/polar-app/docs/ROADMAP.md

 # Overview

-Polar is a very ambitious project but since it's based on Electron and used a lot of technology from other projects we're moving forward very rapidly.
+Polar is a very ambitious project but since it's based on Electron and uses a lot of technology from other projects we're moving forward very rapidly.

 Anything on the 'short term' feature list below will probably be implemented